vechain/vechain-sdk-js/.github/CONTRIBUTING.md

 ## Guidelines for Documentation Updates

-An accurate and up-to-date documentation is vital for the usability and maintainability of the vechain-sdk.
+Accurate and up-to-date documentation is vital for the usability and maintainability of the vechain-sdk.
 We welcome contributions that improve or update the documentation.

 ### Textual Documentation